sheikhsadi899/Manual-Testing-Project-1/README.md

 - Ensure proper input validation and system behavior

 ## Scope of Testing
-The following modules were covered during testing:
+The following modules were covered during testing :

 - Product Listing Page – Verification of product display, layout, and pagination behavior